Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Hamiltonian Monte Carlo

-Such a mechanism aims at efficiently exploring the parameter space $\Theta\times\mathbb{R}^d$ as compared to standard random-walk Metropolis-Hastings proposals while preserving the measure $\pi({\rm d}\theta, {\rm d}v)$ -- the solution flow being reversible.
-Since the dynamic preserves the Hamiltonian, decreases in the potential function $U$ are compensated by increases in its momentum and conversely, which facilitates moves between low and high probability regions.
-In practice, the above differential equations cannot be solved analytically and HMC samplers resort to time reversible and symplectic numerical integrators, that is integrators which conserve the volume.
+Such a mechanism aims at efficiently exploring the parameter space $\mathbb{R}^d\times\mathbb{R}^d$ as compared to standard random-walk Metropolis-Hastings proposals while yielding a marginal chain in $\theta$ with the distribution of interest.
+Since the dynamic preserves the Hamiltonian, the momentum and the target density increase together and conversely, facilitating moves between low and high probability regions.

+In practice, the above differential equations cannot be solved analytically and HMC samplers resort to time reversible and symplectic numerical integrators.
 Among these, the leapfrog integrator is commonly used for its trade-off between second order accuracy and computational cost.
-Given a discretisation time-step $\epsilon$, it yields a map $F_{\epsilon} : (\theta, v) \mapsto (\theta^\star, v^\star)$ defined by
+Given a discretization time-step $\varepsilon$, it yields a mapping $F_{\varepsilon} : (\theta, v) \mapsto (\theta^\star, v^\star)$ defined by